nguyenhphilip/pn-blog/content/poems/to-sky.md

 * {{< poem-space >}}
 * The grass gleamed with dew
 * as I endured the cold pain,
-* but the earth smiled, renewed,
+* while the earth smiled, renewed,
 * and thanked me for the rain.

 {{< poem_close >}}